 - .
 Two simple-majority resolutions won 59% average APPROVAL from shareholders in 1999 Investor Responsibility Research Centers' Corporate Governance Bulletin, April-June 1999. - .
-Super-majority vote required to approve merger. - .
-Super-majority requirements generally lock in rules that harm shareholders. - .
-Limited shareholder right to amend the charter or bylaws.
+[Professionally-managed funds said that super-majority vote requirements may devaluate the stock.]

-What incentive is there for good corporate governance - highlighted by simple-majority vote?
-A new survey by the international management consultancy McKinsey & Co. shows that institutional investors are prepared to pay an 18% premium for good corporate governance.
+What incentive is there for good corporate governance - highlighted by simplemajority vote?
+A new study by the international management consultancy McKinsey & Co. shows that institutional investors are prepared to pay an 18% premium for good corporate governance.
 McKinsey warns that companies that fail to reform will find themselves at a competitive disadvantage in attracting capital to finance growth. - Wall Street Journal, June 19, 2000.

 It is increasingly important that Alaska Air reinstate simple-majority vote as a step toward competitive corporate governance/management.
+[Institutional shareholders particularly believe that when a company has a number of substandard practices, that it is increasingly important to take steps toward improving company governance/management.]